PiggiesGoSqueal/TW-Talon/apps/games/Rainbow-Six-Siege/rainbow_#_README.txt

  - Recommended to use earbuds.
 Else disable hearing voice chat.

  Improvements needed:
 	- make a way for talon to sleep but just long enough for me to say something in vc.
 I.e. "ignore <msg> awake" will sleep, allow me to speak, then bring it awake again.

 	- Have a "required_keybinds.txt" file logging all required keys to make it work & what is NOT default.
 That way if they get reset I can fix it without extensively looking thru all my code.
 	* Note: It appears in the Controls settings there are diff sections and you CAN overlap keybinds as long as they're in diff sections I think.
 	* Note: it is possible to assign 2 keys per control.
 However, it's generally best to leave it to 1 key (I.e. to not allow mouse to shoot/aim) so that I rely fully on voice commands instead of using my hands)

+	- Once I get used to voice cmds switch to using left hand for mouse and change sensitivity as needed.

+	- Maybe add pop/hiss features for clicking in general- not for R6S but for all PC usage.
+And could add head(?) tracking if possible instead of eye tracking.